Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Do not wear tight clothing or shoes.
 Do not wear high-heeled shoes.
 Do not wear clothes that are tight around the waist, knees, or ankles.

 - Maintain a healthy weight.
 Being overweight or obese can increase your risk for the varicose veins to return.
-Ask your healthcare provider how much you should weigh.
+Ask your provider how much you should weigh.
 Ask him or her to help you create a weight loss plan if you are overweight.

 Follow up with your healthcare provider as directed: